Frequently Asked Questions

 Note: It is preferred that you withdraw your application as soon as you determine that you are unable or unwilling to participate as a USP volunteer.

-The Onboarding option also signifies that you can now access the Council of Experts (CoE) Portal to view ballots and to cast your vote on a monograph.
+The Onboarding also signifies that you can now access the Council of Experts (CoE) Portal to view ballots and to cast your vote on a monograph.